 If it shows the same IP-address as whatsmyip everything is OK and it will work with Remoterig.

 If the router shows another WAN IP-address it’s NOT OK, the ISP is using CGN.

 If CGN is in use the router often shows a WAN IP address like 100.xxx.xxx.xxx or 10.xxx.xxx.xxx.or 192.xxx.xxx.xxx.

-If your ISP is using CGN you must talk to him and tell him that you cannot use a subription with CGN you must have a public IP-address.
+If your ISP is using CGN you must talk to them and tell them that you cannot use a subription with CGN, you must have a public IP-address.

 Note!
 This is only important at the Radio side.